hyperion-rt/hyperion/docs/installation/fortran_dependencies.rst

 Introduction
 ============

-The fortran code for Hyperion requires an installation of MPI with support for Fortran enabled, and the HDF5 library (1.8.5 or later) with support for Fortran.
-Note that default installations these packages do not include support for Fortran - this has to be explicitly enabled as described below.
+The Fortran code for Hyperion requires an installation of MPI with support for Fortran enabled, and the HDF5 library (1.8.5 or later) with support for Fortran.
+Note that often, default installations of these packages do not include support for Fortran - this has to be explicitly enabled as described below.

 Non-root installs
 =================